ioos/conventions-for-observing-asset-identifiers-hugo/doc/ioos_assets_wiki_upd_v0_1_updated_draft.md

 >A _**component**_ field may be added to the URN to identify a specific sensor located at the station.
 If _**component**_ field is omitted, the URN identifies station itself.

 **network**
 >A network of stations defined above.
+Station pooling criteria may vary, i.e. network may include stations with certain sensors installed, controlled by some operator, located in a specific area, etc.

 **sensor**
 >A device associated with the station that measures one or more observed quantities at or adjacent to the station location.
 Examples include: a water-level sensor; a temperature sensor; an anemometer; a current meter.
 A sensor identifier URN includes the _**authority**_ and _**label**_ fields of the station, and a _**component**_ field to distinguish it from other sensors at the same station.
 Note that _**label**_ for sensor is different from _**label**_ for station.